MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-facebook.md

 Ensure that the Facebook Page associated with this bot is published.
 Status appears in Pages settings.

 ## Connect a bot to Facebook Workplace

+> [!NOTE]
+> Starting December 16, 2019, Workplace by Facebook is changing security model for custom integrations.
+Current integrations built using Microsoft Bot Framework v4 on JavaScript/Node.js need to be updated to use the Bot Framework [Facebook for Workplace Adapter](https://aka.ms/botframework-workplace-adapter) and deployed using Azure Web App to continue working past that date.
+New Microsoft Bot Framework bots that are targeting Workplace should also be developed using that adapter.

 Facebook Workplace is a business-oriented version of Facebook, which allows employees to easily connect and collaborate.
 It contains live videos, news feeds, groups, messenger, reactions, search, and trending posts.
 It also supports: